About the DQMP-PUG

 https://www.anaconda.com/distribution/ - Anaconda python distribution, probably the best and most inclusive distribution that you can get with the least hassle..

 https://www.datacamp.com/ - Free classes on Data Science in R and Python.

 https://www.udacity.com/learn/python - Python basics and further links to learn Python.

 https://www.codingame.com/start - Learn algorithms in any language through video game programming.

 https://ipywidgets.readthedocs.io/en/stable/examples/Using%20Interact.html - IPython interactive plot widgets, to add controls to your notebook plots

 https://www.python.org/dev/peps/pep-0008/ - PEP 8 -- Style Guide for Python Code, or how to make your Python beautiful.

-Currently, the DQMP-PUG is a one-man initiative organized by myself (Iaroslav Gaponenko - email@example.com) but please do not hesitate to contact me if you would like to help or if you have any questions.
+Please do not hesitate to contact Iaroslav Gaponenko ( email@example.com ) if you would like to help or if you have any questions.